veniamin-ilmer/language/baby.md

 * Puppy
 * Look!
 * I want to see _.
-* I want to go outside.
-* Other / another
 * I want sleep.
-* I want this
 * I don't want this
 * Bow
 * Sticker